 I’m aware it’s anecdotal but from A Northern Film and Media Course Writers course facilitated by James Bartlett, I was told that the film Little Miss Sunshine has over a hundred drafts and over twenty five different writers.
 The hiring and firing was carried out by the Producers who weren’t getting what they really wanted.

 At this point, I learnt that a writer may have the initial idea and complete the initial script drafts but, once they sign ‘on-the-dotted-line’, the control and idea becomes the property of the producer.
 I think this is the point at which I wanted to learn about becoming a producer as I don’t want another person deciding on the ‘feel’ of my screenplays.

-However, a more precise understanding of the role was limited, primarily based on a forty minute conversation with a lecturer in which, I was left unsure as to the distinction between Production Manager and Producer and Executive Producer.
+However, a more precise understanding of the role was limited, my main and primary understanding was based on a forty minute conversation with a lecturer in which, I was left unsure as to the distinction between Production Manager and Producer and Executive Producer.

 9th October 2017